Raider-Arts/megascan-link/README.md

 # Megascan Link Plugin ![designerversion](https://img.shields.io/badge/designer%20version-2019.3%20or%20newer-green)
-This plugin enable the import of Megascan Asset using the export feature of [Quixel Bridge](https://quixel.com/bridge)
+This plugin enable the import of Megascan Assets using the export feature of [Quixel Bridge](https://quixel.com/bridge)

 ## Quick start guide